Police say woman accused of urinating on potatoes in Walmart has turned herself in

 CBS Pittsburgh reported the woman's name is Grace Brown.
 They said police said she entered the store, urinated on the potatoes, then left.

-Brown is being charged with criminal mischief, open lewdness, disorderly conduct and public drunkness.
+Brown is being charged with criminal mischief, open lewdness, disorderly conduct and public drunkenness.
 She is awaiting a preliminary hearing.

 Walmart released the following statement: